statengeneraal/laws-markdown/verdrag/international/convention/for/the/safety/of/life/at/sea/1974/BWBV0003264/README.md

 .2. subject to a thorough examination and operational test during the annual surveys required by regulations I/7 and I/8 by properly trained personnel familiar with the system; and

 .3. operationally tested under a load of 1.1 times the total mass of the boat when loaded with its full complement of persons and equipment whenever the release gear is overhauled.
-Such over-hauling and test shall be carried out at least once every five years.<sup> 2) Refer to the Recommendation on testing of life-saving appliances, adopted by the Organization by resolution A.689(17).
-For life-saving appliances installed on board on or after 1 July 1999, refer to the Revised Recommendations on testing of life-saving appliances, adopted by the Organization by resolution MSC.81(70). </sup>
+Such over-hauling and test shall be carried out at least once every five years.

-.4.notwithstanding subparagraph .3 above, the operational testing of free-fall lifeboat release systems shall be performed either by free-fall launch with only the operating crew on board or by a simulated launching carried out based on guidelines developed by the Organization<sup>3)Refer to Measures to prevent accidents with lifeboats (MSC.1/Circ.1206/Rev.1).</sup>.
+.4.notwithstanding subparagraph .3 above, the operational testing of free-fall lifeboat release systems shall be performed either by free-fall launch with only the operating crew on board or by a simulated launching carried out based on guidelines developed by the Organization.

 11.3Davit-launched liferaft automatic release hooks shall be: